Harry Potter cast rumours for new TV series

 Who are your dream picks for the remake?

-Francesca Gardiner (His Dark Materials) has been recruited as showrunner for the ambitious project, while Succession and The Menu director Mark Mylod will produce and helm several episodes.
+For a long time we've gone with few updates on the show's progress, learning simply that Francesca Gardiner (His Dark Materials) would be the showrunner, while Succession and The Menu director Mark Mylod would produce and helm several episodes.

 Harry Potter series cast rumours explained